fjp/bachelor/README.md

 data structures require less memory.
 For example the node struct in Red Blob Games implementation uses less fields (see planner::tSimplifiedNode).
 Regarding the computation time, planner::cPlannerWiki::AStar() is the fastest implementation preallocated vectors are used instead of a priority queue that needs to be updated in the other implementations.

+These implementations are used in new gTests which create and use simple maps to test if the different implementations yield the same result (regarding travelling time given in island seconds).

 ## Changelog

 - Fixes diagonal cost value: uses sqrt(2) for the diagonal cost instead of 1.4f.